MeltingComet/CrackShot/README.md

 It'll copy those in "Modified", and we only push those files online.
 Unless you know what you're doing, only files from the "Modified" repository should be available to commit.

-###Usage
+###Steps to restore the game to vanilla on steam

+Execute `b_restoreSteam.bat`.
+This will deleate everything on Steam, and then copy back everything from the "Original" folder.
+It is better to do this than Steam's "Verify integrity of game cache", because Steam won't delete files you've _added_, and so it will contaminate the "Original" folder down the line.

+##Usage

 Open Game.rxproj with RPGXP to modify the game.
-Once you've done a few changes, make sure to save the project, and start the game in Steam.
+Once you've done a few changes, make sure to save the project, and start the game from Steam.
 No need to do anything else.

 If there's any problem, contact me @Jokie on the OneShot Discord.

+##About

 ###Currently: